What the 556UK Is Built Around

 | MSRP | 975 |

-The Hesion Bow is the dual-locking mechanism that sets the HESYCHIA series apart, delivering mechanical security and repeatability without adding unnecessary complexity.
-Flexure pawls are printed within the suppressor body under protective hoods to provide six bi-directional indexing arms that engage within 32 grooves around the outer edge of the muzzle device.
-This is the only secondary locking system that is integral to the suppressor itself, adding only .5 oz. to the entire system.
+The Hesion Bow is a dual-locking mechanism built to keep the suppressor mechanically secure without adding clumsy bulk or complicated handling.
+Flexure pawls are printed directly into the suppressor body under protective hoods, creating six bi-directional indexing arms that engage 32 grooves around the muzzle device.
+The retention system is integral to the suppressor itself, not an added sleeve or separate latch.

 - Six flexure pawls printed into the suppressor body